MiMoText/Stylometric_Analysis/Analysis_Paper/README.md

 * subfolder "sim\_topics":

   * Additionally: For each author there must be at least 3 different novels present.
-Exception: PigaultLebrun is represented with 2 novels.
+Exception: Pigault-Lebrun is represented with two novels.
 As he is a possible candidate for the authorship, they were added.

   * Additionally *L'enfant du bordel* is included.